Sorol

-Sorol is a coral atoll of nine islands in the central Caroline Islands in the Pacific Ocean, and forms a legislative district in Yap State in the Federated States of Micronesia.
+Sorol is a coral atoll of nine islands in the central Caroline Islands in the Pacific Ocean, and forms a municiality in Yap State in the Federated States of Micronesia.
 Sorol is located approximately 150 km south of Ulithi and 250 km southeast of the island of Yap.
 Sorol has been uninhabited since the early 1980s.
-Sorol is a municipality with the state of Yap.
+Sorol is a municipality of the state of Yap.